Similar services, different philosophies

 ||Credit union deposits are federally insured up to $250,000 by the National Credit Union Administration (NCUA).

 ||Bank deposits are federally insured up to $250,000 by the Federal Deposit Insurance Corporation (FDIC).

-7 17 Credit Union serves the greater Warren, Kent, Ravenna, Canton, and Youngstown, OH, areas with branches in Warren, Cortland, Vienna, Howland, Hubbard, Canfield, Austintown, Boardman, Kent, Ravenna and Canton.
+7 17 Credit Union serves the greater Warren, Kent, Ravenna, Canton, and Youngstown, OH, areas with branches in Ausintown, Boardman, Canfield, Canton, Cortland, Downtown Warren, Howland, Hubbard, Kent, Ravenna, Vienna and Warren (Larchmont).
 If you live or work in Trumbull, Mahoning, Columbiana, Portage, Summit or Central Stark County in Ohio, you can become a Member of 7 17 Credit Union.